Clinical Trials

 • Your participation can help improve the lives of future generations that are impacted by your same or similar conditions.

 As with all cancer treatments, clinical trials involve risks.
 The best choice is an educated decision.
-Your clinical care team can inform you about the benefits and risks of a clinical trial as well as other treatments that would be options for you.
+Your care team can inform you about the benefits and risks of a clinical trial as well as other treatments that could be options for you.

-For more information on cancer clinical trials or research studies, ask your medical care provider or email hccctoclinops@musc.edu.
+For more information on cancer clinical trials or research studies, ask your doctor, email hccctoclinops@musc.edu, or read our FAQs below.